swholmstead/Excavator/docs/assembly.md

 Solder motor wires to motors.
 Leave bucket motor wire for now.

-Attach dipper motor and bucket motor with M2.6 x 6mm screws.
+Attach dipper motor and bucket motor with M2.6 x 6 mm screws.
 Ensure that screws are not too tight that they bind the motor.
 I like to cut off the tip of the screw to remove the point that can cause binding of the N20 motor.

-Attach boom/dipper arm to cab base with Motor Swivel and M2.6 x 6mm screw.
+Attach boom/dipper arm to cab base with Motor Swivel and M2.6 x 6 mm screw.
 Attach boom motor to cab base and boom arm.

 <h3>Bucket (Option 1)</h3>

-Attach Bucket to Bucket Swing Arm and Bucket Push Link with M2.6 x 6mm and M2.6 x 8mm screws.
+Attach Bucket to Bucket Swing Arm and Bucket Push Link with M2.6 x 6 mm and M2.6 x 8 mm screws.

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3734.JPEG" alt="Bucket" width=600>